Melva, Missouri

 Melva is an extinct town in southern Taney County, in the Ozarks of southwest Missouri.
 The GNIS classifies it as a populated place.
 The site was located south of Hollister on the east bank of Turkey Creek along the Missouri Pacific Railroad.
 On March 11, 1920, the town was destroyed by a deadly tornado that killed 11 people, including 9 children.
-Some of the remains of Melva, mostly foundations of homes, remain on the site today.

 A post office called Melva was established in 1906, and remained in operation until 1931.
 A railroad official gave the community the name of his daughter.

 Gale Wade (1929-2022), baseball player, was born in Melva.